jacted/perf-mon/README.md

 - ```speed report ALIAS``` shows report
 - ```speed report full ALIAS``` shows extended report

+You can skip the ALIAS if you only have 1 domain setup

 ## ToDo

 - [X] Multiple domain support